jperez3/taccoform-blog/hugo/content/posts/TFG_P3.md

           echo "Drift detected on this terraform workspace" exit 1
 ```
 This is a simple example, but you can also configure github actions to send you a slack alert or email when a problem occurs.
+After you add this workflow to your `main` branch, the workflow will be activated.
+You can then go to your repo's `Actions` tab and choose the `taccoform-drift` workflow.
+The workflow will run at the interval you specified in the cron field.
+It seems like the lowest interval you can set on a schedule right now is ~7 minutes.
+You can see an example of the jobs running on a schedule [here](https://github.com/jperez3/taccoform-blog/actions/workflows/taccoform-drift.yml)